vecnz/VECCTF2022/misc/patchwork/README.md

 ## Description

-One of the new ships boys has turned all of our important details into a new patchwork sail.
+One of the new cabin boys has turned all of our important details into a new patchwork sail.
 Can you save our secret key?

 **Category:** misc